I had first heard of Taichung from a girl I met while I was traveling in Greece, who had taught English there for two years.

 Taiwan is the only place in the world I’ve been where they have “creative parks.”

-I had gone to two creative parks in Taipei and found them super interesting, so I made sure to pop into Taichung’s creative park.
+I had gone to two creative parks in Taipei and found them super interesting, so I made sure to pop into Taichung’s creative park, the Cultural Heritage Park.

 After you’ve had dessert first, why not eat at Taichung’s Second Market?
 Just another 10 minutes’ walk, the Taichung Second Market is the daytime version of the popular outdoor Fengjia Night Market.

-The Second Market is less touristy than the night market, and you’ll find lots of traditional Taiwanese favorites like pork rice, xiao long bao, and of course, the hit-you-in-the-face-with-its-stench stinky tofu.
+The Second Market is less touristy than the night market as well!
+Inside, you’ll find lots of traditional Taiwanese favorites like pork braised rice, xiao long bao, and of course, the hit-you-in-the-face-with-its-stench stinky tofu.

-While I wouldn’t necessarily make a point of visiting it unless I was already in the neighborhood, since you’ll be located near here if you’re following my Taichung itinerary, it’s definitely worth walking along this street.
+But since you’ll be located near here if you’re following my Taichung itinerary, it’s definitely worth walking along this street!

-It’s definitely nothing special, but if you’re passing it anyway and you want a funny quirky selfie, go for it.
+In my opinion, it’s nothing super special, but if you’re passing it anyway and you want to see it, go for it!

 I’d recommend the Calligraphy Greenway if you are looking for a place to sit and relax outside.